-where input\frame is the audio as captured by the microphone, echo\frame is the signal that was played in the speaker (and needs to be removed) and output\frame is the signal with echo removed.
-The residue parameter is optional (you can set it to NULL) and is used to return the estimated power spectrum of the echo residue so it can be removed by the preprocessor (if you with to use it).
+where input_frame is the audio as captured by the microphone, echo_frame is the signal that was played in the speaker (and needs to be removed) and output_frame is the signal with echo removed.

-One important thing to keep in mind is the relationship between input\frame and echo\frame.
-It is important that, at any time, any echo that is present in the input has already been sent to the echo canceller as echo\frame.
+One important thing to keep in mind is the relationship between input_frame and echo_frame.
+It is important that, at any time, any echo that is present in the input has already been sent to the echo canceller as echo_frame.
 In other words, the echo canceller cannot remove a signal that it hasn't yet received.
 On the other hand, the delay between the input signal and the echo signal must be small enough because otherwise part of the echo cancellation filter is inefficient.
 In the ideal case, you code would look like:

-'''

-write_to_soundcard(echo_frame, frame_size);

-read_from_soundcard(input_frame, frame_size);

-speex_echo_cancel(echo_state, input_frame, echo_frame, output_frame, residue);
+write_to_soundcard(echo_frame, frame_size); read_from_soundcard(input_frame, frame_size); speex_echo_cancellation(echo_state, input_frame, echo_frame, output_frame);

-'''

-As stated above, if you wish to further reduce the echo present in the signal, you can do so by passing residue as the last parameter of speex\preprocess() function (see Section 5.3).
+If you wish to further reduce the echo present in the signal, you can do so by associating the echo canceller to the preprocessor (see Section 6.1).
+This is done by calling: